What this handout is about

 - Controls: can you determine the speed and pitch of the speaker, where the reading starts and stops, etc.?
 Is there a pause button?

-- Can you convert your text file into an audio file, download it, and listen to it on your phone or music player?
+- Applicability: can you convert your text file into an audio file, download it, and listen to it on your phone or music player?

-- Do you need an active internet connection to use the program, or can you run it without internet access once it has been installed?
+- Type of program: do you need an active internet connection to use the program, or can you run it without internet access once it has been installed?

 While synthetic voices continue to improve, they will likely not sound completely natural to you.
 But you may find that if you choose a favorite voice, you can get used to its intonation and pacing over time.